sonhmai/streaming-pipeline/README.md

 > Can a state like `MapState` or `ValueState` be used in RichFilterFunction?
 - yes if this is used on a KeyedStream, i.e. after a keyBy method

+> Difference between KeyedState and OperatorState?
+1. `CurrentKey`: yes in KeyedState, no in OperatorState
+2. `On-heap/Off-heap store`: only KS has option storing on RocksDB.
+OS always stored on-heap, KS backends support both on-heap and off-heap state objects.
+3. `Snapshoting and Recovery`: OS manually.
+KS implemented automatically by Flink.
+4. `State size`: frequently OS size < KS size

 ## Concepts
 `Operator` is a source, a sink, or it applies an operation to one or more inputs, producing a result.

+`KeyedCoProcessFunction`
+A KeyedCoProcessFunction connects two streams that have been keyed in compatible ways -- the two streams are mapped to the same keyspace -- making it possible for the KeyedCoProcessFunction to have keyed state that relates to both streams.

+For example, you might want to join a stream of customer transactions with a stream of customer updates -- joining them on the customer_id.
+You would implement this in Flink (if doing so at a low level) by keying both streams by the customer_id, and connecting those keyed streams with a KeyedCoProcessFunction.

 ## Common Issues
 > If use scala dependencies, use Scala <= 2.12.8, [if not you have to build for yourself](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/configuration/advanced/#scala-versions)